Black Gold Dog Food earns the Advisor’s second-lowest tier rating of 2.5 stars.

-Ingredients: Meat meal, brewers rice, corn meal, ground wheat, poultry fat (preserved with mixed tocopherols-source of vitamin E), corn gluten meal, chicken by-product meal, dried beet pulp, natural liver flavor (hydrolyzed poultry liver (enzymatic) with brewer's dried yeast), phosphoric acid, potassium sorbate (a preservative), natural and artificial flavors, lecithin, mixed tocopherols (a natural preservative) and rosemary extract), salt, potassium chloride, brewers dried yeast, choline chloride, zinc sulfate, ferrous sulfate, vitamin E supplement, zinc oxide, niacin, copper sulfate, manganous oxide, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride (vitamin B6), thiamine mononitrate (vitamin B1), menadione sodium bisulfate complex (vitamin K), calcium lodate, vitamin D3 supplement, riboflavin supplement (vitamin B2), cobalt carbonate, folic acid and sodium selenite
+Ingredients: Beef meal, corn meal, ground wheat, brewers rice, corn gluten meal, poultry fat (preserved with mixed tocopherols (source of vitamin E), chicken by-product meal (natural source of glucosamine and chondroitin sulfate), dried beet pulp, natural liver flavor [hydrolyzed poultry liver (enzymatic)], brewers dried yeast, phosphoric acid, potassium sorbate (a preservative), natural and artificial flavors, lecithin, mixed tocopherols (a natural preservative) and rosemary extract), salt, potassium chloride, brewers yeast, sodium propionate (a preservative), choline chloride, zinc sulfate, ferrous sulfate, vitamin E supplement, zinc oxide, manganous oxide, copper sulfate, vitamin B12 supplement, niacin, biotin, vitamin A acetate, calcium pantothenate, thiamine mononitrate (source of vitamin B1), calcium iodate, sodium selenite, pyridoxine hydrochloride (source of vitamin B6), menadione sodium bisulfate complex (source of vitamin K activity), riboflavin supplement (source of vitamin B2), vitamin D3 supplement, cobalt carbonate, folic acid

 Fiber (estimated dry matter content) = 4%

 Red items when present indicate controversial ingredients

 |Dry Matter Basis||27%||14%||51%|

 |Calorie Weighted Basis||25%||30%||46%|